 9:00 a.m.
 Opening remarks

-Levin Center director Robert Ackerman, former U.S. Sen. Carl Levin, chair of the Levin Center at Wayne Law and Wayne Law’s distinguished legislator in residence, and Inspector General Michael Horowitz of the U.S. Department of Justice
+Levin Center director Robert Ackerman, former U.S. Sen. Carl Levin, chair of the Levin Center for Oversight and Democracy and Wayne Law’s distinguished legislator in residence, and Inspector General Michael Horowitz of the U.S. Department of Justice

 9:20 a.m.
 Panel 1: